Anitchigladze/potentiometer-controlled-bionic-hand/README.md

 My contribution focused on the electronics, programming, system integration, and wireless control.
 I also designed and added several small custom components to complete the assembly.

+## Calibration

+Initial potentiometer mapping used generic ADC ranges (0–4095), which produced inconsistent finger motion due to per-potentiometer variation.
+Each finger's actual min/max ADC range was measured via Serial Monitor and hardcoded into the mapping function, significantly improving motion accuracy and consistency.

 ## Project Structure

 ```text